Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Introduction

+The proof of Theorem \ref{theorem_boundary_map} is based on the arguments used in \cite[Theorem 1]{bader:duchesne:lecureux:16}, where the crucial point is the measurable version of the Adam-Ballmann theorem \cite[Theorem 1.8]{duchesne:2013}.
+Thanks to \cite[Proposition 8.11]{duchesne:2013} we can work with minimal invariant subfields.
+Moreover, by applying the measurable Euclidean de-Rham decomposition \cite[Proposition 9.2, Proposition 9.3]{duchesne:2013}, we reduce ourselves to the particular case when there exists an invariant minimal family of closed convex spaces with trivial Euclidean factors.

-Following the same line, Duchesne, L\'{e}cureux and Pozzetti \cite{duchesne:pozzetti} explored the wider world of the infinite dimensional Hermitian symmetric spaces.
-Concerning $\pup$, namely the infinite dimensional version of the group $\pupq$, they proved that any maximal representation $\rho:\Gamma\rightarrow \pup$ of a lattice $\Gamma<\su$, with $n\geq2$, preserves a finite dimensional totally geodesic Hermitian symmetric space $\calY\subset \Sim$, where $\Sim$ denotes the Hermitian symmetric space of infinite dimension.
-Moreover, under the additional hypothesis of Zariski density, they ruled out the existence of any such representation for any $n\geq 1$.
+Starting from Theorem \ref{theorem_boundary_map} we investigate the case of the constant field $\calX=\calX(p,\infty)$.
+Recently, Duchesne, L\'ecureux and Pozzetti \cite{duchesne:pozzetti} proved that any maximal representation $\rho:\Gamma\rightarrow \pup$ of a lattice $\Gamma<\su$, with $n\geq2$, preserves a finite dimensional totally geodesic Hermitian symmetric space $\calY\subset \Sim$.
+Moreover, under the additional hypothesis of Zariski density, they ruled out the existence of any such representation for any $p\geq 1$.

-Recently, the theoretical background developed by one of the author and Moraschini \cite{savini3:articolo}, \cite{moraschini:savini} and \cite{moraschini:savini:2}, allowed to replicate for measurable cocycles several rigidity results proved for representations (see for instance \cite{sarti:savini}).

-For measurable cocycles, one cannot hope to study the properties of the closure of the image since there is no nice algebraic structure a priori.
-Nevertheless, when $H$ is an algebraic group, it is possible to exploit the Noetherian property to give the definition of \emph{algebraic hull}.
-The latter is the conjugacy class of the smallest algebraic subgroup that contains the image of some cohomologous cocycle.
-Extending the notion of \emph{tightness} to measurable cocycles, in \cite{savini2020} the second author gave a description of the algebraic hull of tight cocycles, imitating the work of Burger, Iozzi and Wienhard \cite{BIW1}.